github/developer.github.com/content/guides/basics-of-authentication.md

 ### Checking granted scopes

-Since users are able to edit the scopes you requested, your application might be granted less access than you originally asked for.
+In the future, users will be able to [edit the scopes you requested][edit scopes post], and your application might be granted less access than you originally asked for.
 So, before making any requests with the token, you should check the scopes that were granted for the token by the user.

 The scopes that were granted are returned as a part of the response from exchanging a token.